iQuHACK/2021_The-Sherlock-Ohms/README.md

 # Testrun

-# ToDO
+# ToDO / Troubles
-Sadly our time ran out befor we could implement everything we wanted to do.
+Sadly our time ran out befor we could fix all errors.
+Currently our program is killed when computed in Leap IDE.
+This is the major thing we would love to fix if we had more time.

+Other things we wanted to implement:
 * input/ output file
 * 10x10 boards
 * nicer design with grafic output